Towards a Non-singular Paradigm of Black Hole Physics

 \section{Acknowledgements}

 The workshop organizers are thankful to IFPU for financial support of the focus week program ``Towards a Non-singular Paradigm of Black Hole Physics'' which inspired this publication.
-RCR acknowledges financial support provided by the Spanish Government through the Grant No. PID2023-149018NB-C43 (funded by MCIN/AEI/10.13039/501100011033), by the Junta de Andaluc\'{\i}a through the project FQM219 and from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
-PMM is supported by the project PID2022-138263NB-I00 funded by MICIN/AEI/10.13039/501100011033 and by ERDF/EU.
+RCR acknowledges financial support provided by the Spanish Government through the Grant No.~PID2023-149018NB-C43 (funded~by MCIN/AEI/10.13039/501100011033), by the Junta de Andaluc\'{\i}a through the project FQM219 and from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
 FDF acknowledges financial support from the PRIMUS/23/SCI/005 and UNCE24/SCI/016 grants by Charles University, and the GAR 23-07457S grant from the Czech Science Foundation.
 MV's travel and participation in the workshop was supported by a Victoria University of Wellington grant, by SISSA, and by INFN (Trieste).

 \hrule